Suresh Sitaraman

 Suresh K Sitaraman is the Regents' Professor and Morris M. Bryan, Jr. Professor of the George W. Woodruff School of Mechanical Engineering, Georgia Institute of Technology, Atlanta, USA.

 Education

 Dr Suresh Sitaraman received his Bachelor of Engineering (B.E.) degree in Mechanical Engineering from Regional Engineering College, Tiruchirappalli (now known as National Institute of Technology, Tiruchirappalli) affiliated to University of Madras in 1982.
 He also obtained his Master of Applied Science (M.A.Sc.) degree from the University of Ottawa, Canada in 1985 and Doctor of Philosophy (PhD) from the Ohio State University, USA in 1989.

 Career

-Dr. Sitaraman began at Georgia Institute of Technology in 1995 as an Assistant Professor.
+Sitaraman began at Georgia Institute of Technology in 1995 as an assistant professor.
 Prior, he was at IBM Corporation.